holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     * `DumpNetworkMetrics { dna_hash: Option<DnaHash> } -> NetworkMetricsDumped(String)`: Dump the network metrics tracked by Kitsune.
         * **Arguments**: If the `dna_hash` argument is supplied, the call MUST limit the metrics dumped to a single DNA hash space.

-    * `DumpNetworkStats -> NetwokrStatsDumped(String)`: Dump network statistics from the back-end networking library.
+    * `DumpNetworkStats -> NetworkStatsDumped(String)`: Dump network statistics from the back-end networking library.
 This library operates on a lower level than Kitsune and Holochain P2P, translating the P2P messages into protocol communications in a form appropriate for the physical layer.
 Our implementation currently includes a WebRTC library.

 * `AddAgentInfo { agent_infos: Vec<AgentInfoSigned> } -> AgentInfoAdded`: Add a list of agents to this conductor's peer store.
     * **Notes**: Implementations MAY implement this function.
 It is intended as a way of shortcutting peer discovery and is useful for testing.
 It is also intended for use cases in which it is important for agent existence to be transmitted out-of-band.